 How it works is simple.
-Travelers ask for a lanyard (or another item) at one of the locations listed below and determine for themselves when to wear them.
+Travelers ask for a lanyard at one of the locations listed below and determine for themselves when to wear them.
 Anyone who feels they have a hidden disability can request one.
-There are no prerequisites for asking for or wearing an item.
-When someone working at the airport sees someone wearing a Hidden Disabilities Sunflower-branded item, they will then know that this person may need extra assistance/patience.
+There are no prerequisites for asking for or wearing a lanyard.
+When someone working at the airport sees an individual wearing a Hidden Disabilities Sunflower-branded item, they will know that this person may need extra assistance/patience.

 Check out the frequently asked questions below for more details.